Nimbleguy/Holy-Palist-Church/Statutes/1-Heirarchy.md

 **Subsection G:** One may not become Cardinal for two terms in a row.
 ## Article IV: Creation of a Holy Palist Court
 ### Section 1: Bringing to Court
-**Subsection A:** Anybody may bring anybody else to Holy Palist Court.
+**Subsection A:** Any Holy Palist may bring anybody else to Holy Palist Court.
+**Subsection B:** The judge for a case may throw out the case if deemed frivolous or excessive.
 ### Section 2: Holy Palist Law
 **Subsection A:** Holy Palist Law is to be based on the principals of English Common Law.
 **Subsection B:** Excommunication may only be done by ruling of Holy Palist Court.